vjekoart/eigen-ui/Readme.md

 ## Roadmap

 * Define a proper color scheme in the form of an HTML file
-* Add Vim colorscheme that's also used as a terminal color scheme
+* Extend `themes/eigenui.vim` colorscheme that should also be used as a terminal color scheme
 * Add IceCat and Chromium themes
 * Keybinding: change active keymap, `setxkbmap us|hr`
 * ---